grellyd/grellyddotcom/content/writing/2023-01-15-writing-effective-review-content.md

 <aside>
 ⚠️ These are my personal thoughts based on doing this a few times and chatting with my peers and mentors.
 Your milage may vary.
 Your manager may disagree.
 This may not work for you.
 However I feel these thoughts are hard earned and valuable to share, especially for those folks who are going through this for the first time.

 The first section talks about money.
-If you don’t like talking about money, skip ahead to 'Your manager is not omnipotent'.
+If you don’t like talking about money, skip ahead to 'Your manager is not omniscient'.

 </aside>